SimonGay/HandbellManagerMac/README.md

 Download HandbellManagerMac.zip, unzip it, and move it to your Applications folder.
 Double click to launch it.

+You will probably need to adjust your security settings to allow Handbell Manager to send keystrokes to the ringing application that you are using.

+Go into System Preferences, then Security & Privacy, then into the Privacy tab.

+Click on Accessibility and you should see a list with options to allow certain apps to control your computer.
+Use the + button to add Terminal, IDLE3 and HandbellManagerMac to the list.

 ### Installing manually

 If the executable doesn't work for you, you can try installing manually.
 This might be necessary if you have the most recent MacOS (Big Sur).